braedynl/braedynl/README.md

 ### About 💬
 I currently work as a teaching assistant for Michigan State University's CSE231 - Introduction to Programming course (Python) under the supervision of [Dr. Richard Enbody](https://www.cse.msu.edu/~enbody/) and [Dr. Imen Zaabar](https://www.egr.msu.edu/people/profile/zaabarim).
 I research media psychology with [Dr. David Ewoldsen](https://comartsci.msu.edu/our-people/david-ewoldsen).

 As a TA, I host weekly class meetings with 20 or so students, ranging from freshman to senior level.
 The course has some weekly lecture videos and readings, where I then supplement with my own "mini-lecture" and class exercise.
-Outside of class meetings, we monitor a forum to answer students questions as they complete their homework assignments — usually consisting of a weekly project and coding challenge.
+Outside of class meetings, we monitor a forum to answer students questions as they complete their homework assignments — usually consisting of a weekly project and set of coding challenges.
 I've been working as a TA since the beginning of 2020.
 I do Fall, Spring and Summer semesters.
-It's far and away the greatest job I've had, I love talking with my students and helping them learn 😁
+It's far and away the greatest job I've had, I love talking with my students and helping them learn! 😁

 ### Links 🔗
 - [Personal Website](https://braedynl.github.io/)